pimcore/pimcore/doc/Development_Documentation/05_Objects/05_External_System_Interaction.md

 ## Memory Issues
-If you're using / creating very much objects you should call the Pimcore garbage collector after several cycle to prevent memory issues
+If you're using / creating very much objects you should call the Pimcore garbage collector after several cycles to prevent memory issues

 ```php
 // just call this static method